Kamaro-Engineering/kamaro-container/README.md

 #### Building an image

-Docker containers are always based on image. `melodic/` contains build instructions for an image based on bionic, which will contain ROS and any dependencies for our robot.
+Docker containers are always based on an image. `melodic/` contains build instructions for an image based on bionic, which will contain ROS and dependencies for our robot.

-To build this image, simply run:
+To build that image, simply run:
 ```
 ./build-image.sh
 ```